jianxiaoguo/website/content/en/docs/applications/managing-app-lifecycle.md

 Drycc Workflow also supports rolling back go previous releases.
 If buggy code or an errant configuration change is pushed to your application, you may rollback to a previously known, good release.

-!!! note
+{{% alert title="Note" color="info" %}}
 All rollbacks create a new, numbered release.
 But will reference the build/code and configuration from the desired rollback point.
+{{% /alert %}}

 In this example, the application is currently running release v4.
 Using `drycc rollback v2` tells Workflow to deploy the